The Sports, Medicine and Health Summit 2021

 International alliance exercise promotion

-The global alliance to promote physical activity meets in Hamburg.
+The global alliance to promote physical activity meets virtually in Hamburg.
 Top-class organizations from sports, medicine and science discuss ways to counteract physical inactivity and to succesfully initiate an active lifestyle.

 - World Health Organization (WHO)